loader image

 Firebreather:

-This designation is awarded to the best athletes in a box.
+This is the title given to the best athletes in a box.

 For Time:

-In this type of "Workout of the Day", you have to complete set exercises as quickly as possible (see "Rounds for Time", "AFAP")
+With this type of "Workout of the Day", you have to complete the given exercises as quickly as possible (see "Rounds for Time", "AFAP").

 Fran:

-Fran is a "Girl", it consists of the format 21-15-9 and the 2 exercises Thrusters and Pull-Ups.
-It is a very hard and short workout (see "Girls", "Thrusters", "Pull-Ups").
+'Fran' is a 'Girl' workout.
+It consists of the 21-15-9 format and the 2 exercises Thrusters and Pull-Ups.
+It is a very tough and short workout (see 'Girls', 'Thrusters', 'Pull-Ups').

 Front Squat (FS):

-In the front squat, the barbell is not placed on the back as in the back squat, but on the front shoulder muscles and held with the hands.
+During the front squat, the barbell is not placed on the back as with the "Back Squat", but on the front shoulder muscles and held with the hands.

 Glute Ham Developer (GHD):